simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Mar 20 2024 0736 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 21-Mar 23 2024
+Radio Blackout Forecast for Mar 22-Mar 24 2024

-              Mar 21        Mar 22        Mar 23
+              Mar 22        Mar 23        Mar 24
 R1-R2           45%           45%           45%
-R3 or greater   10%           10%           10%
+R3 or greater    5%            5%            5%

-Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts, with a slight chance for R3 (Strong), will persist through 23 Mar primarily due to the flare potential of AR 2615.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```